ufs-community/uwtools/docs/index.rst

 model and data assimilation generated data, reanalysis, verification and validation, deployment of products and graphics to web servers.

-A schematic of the vision above is shown in Figure :numref:`Schematic_Layout_United_Workflow_Framework` below.
+A schematic of the vision above is shown in Figure 1 below.

 .. _Schematic_Layout_United_Workflow_Framework:

 .. figure:: figure/Schematic_Layout_United_Workflow_Framework.png

-   Schematic layout of the various components of the United Workflow Framework.
+   *Figure 1: Schematic layout of the various components of the United Workflow Framework.*

 The tools on the right are developed as stand alone packages that can be deployed independently on different platforms (like libraries).
 On the left